 Pneumatic isolation tables operate on a supply of compressed air or gaseous nitrogen.
-When used in cleanroom environments (Class 10,000 and lower), the supply and exhaust gases need to be vented and piped out of the controlled areas, to ensure the gases will not contaminate the cleanroom environment.
-The air compressor, located outside of the cleanroom, is itself a source of low-hertz mechanical vibration.
+When used in cleanroom environments (ISO Class 7 and lower), the supply and exhaust gases need to be vented and piped out of the controlled areas, to ensure the gases will not contaminate the cleanroom environment.